Weil-Petersson Teichm\"uller space

 \proclaim{Theorem 1.1} A sense-preserving homeomorphism $h$ on the unit circle belongs to the Weil-Petersson class $\WP(S^1)$ if and only if $h$ is absolutely continuous $($with respect to the arc-length measure$)$ such that $\log h'$ belongs to the Sobolev class $H^{\frac 12}$. \endproclaim

-Theorem 1.1 has several applications.
-It is known that ${T_0}$ is modeled on the Sobolev space $H^{\frac 32}$, namely, the tangent space to ${T_0}$ at the identity consists of precisely the $H^{\frac 32}$ vector fields on the unit circle with some normalized conditions (see [NV], [TT2]).
-Therefore, it is hoped that an element in $\WP(S^1)$ also has $H^{\frac 32}$-regularity (see [GMR]).
-In fact, based on the results by Figalli [Fi], Gay-Balmaz-Marsden-Ratiu [GMR] were able to prove that each homeomorphism in $\WP(S^1)$ belongs to $H^{\frac 32-\epsilon}$ for each $\epsilon>0$.
-However, we shall prove that the $H^{\frac 32}$-regularity may fail for a quasisymmetric homeomorphism in the Weil-Petersson class.
+Theorem 1.1 has several applications which we proceed to explore.
+It is known that ${T_0}$ is modeled on the Sobolev space $H^{\frac 32}$, namely, the tangent space to ${T_0}$ at the identity consists of precisely the $H^{\frac 32}$ vector fields on the unit circle with the normalized conditions (1.2) and (1.3) (see [NV], [TT2]).
+Recall that when $s>\frac 32$ the group $\Diff^s_+(S^1)$ of all orientation preserving $H^s$ diffeomorphisms of the unit circle and its model space $H^s$ have the same Sobolev $H^s$ regularity.
+An important question is whether the same result holds in the critical case $s=\frac 32$, namely, whether an element in $\WP(S^1)$ also has $H^{\frac 32}$-regularity (see [Fi], [GMR], [GR]).
+In fact, based on the results by Figalli [Fi], Gay-Balmaz-Marsden-Ratiu ([GMR], [GR]) were able to prove that each homeomorphism in $\WP(S^1)$ belongs to $H^{\frac 32-\epsilon}$ for each $\epsilon>0$.
+However, we shall prove that the $H^{\frac 32}$-regularity may fail for a quasisymmetric homeomorphism in the Weil-Petersson class, which was conjectured very recently by Gay-Balmaz-Ratiu during their study of the Euler-Weil-Petersson equation (see page 760 in [GR], Conjecture (2)).

-\proclaim{Theorem 1.2} There exists some quasisymmetric homeomorphism in $\WP(S^1)$ which belongs neither to the Sobolev class $H^{\frac 32}$ nor to the Lipschitz class $\Lambda^1$. \endproclaim
+\proclaim{Theorem 1.2} There exists a quasisymmetric homeomorphism in $\WP(S^1)$ which belongs neither to the Sobolev class $H^{\frac 32}$ nor to the Lipschitz class $\Lambda^1$. \endproclaim

-It is easy to see that the Weil-Petersson class $\WP(S^1)$ can be generated by the flows of the $H^{\frac 32}$ vector fields in the unit circle (see [GMR]).
-However, it is still an open problem whether or not the flows of the $H^{\frac 32}$ vector fields are contained in $\WP(S^1)$, thought it is believed to be so (see [Fi]).
-Our Theorem 1.1 may shed some new light to this problem.
-On the other hand, in an attempt to study the regularity of the elements in $\WP(S^1)$, Figalli [Fi] investigated the regularity of the flows of the $H^{\frac 32}$ vector fields and showed that there exists some $H^{\frac 32}$ vector field whose flow map is neither Lipschitz nor $H^{\frac 32}$.
-An immediate corollary of (proof of) Theorem 1.2 is the following result, which improves Figalli's result in the sense that our flow map is also in $\WP(S^1)$, while in Figalli's example, it is not known whether or not the flow map is in $\WP(S^1)$.
+We will also deal with the flows of $H^{\frac 32}$ vector fields on the unit circle.
+It is easy to see that the Weil-Petersson class $\WP(S^1)$ can be generated by the flows of the $H^{\frac 32}$ vector fields on the unit circle (see [GMR], [GR]).
+However, it is still an open problem whether or not the flows of the $H^{\frac 32}$ vector fields are contained in $\WP(S^1)$, thought it is hoped to be so (see [Fi]).
+Actually, in the recent paper [GR] by Gay-Balmaz-Ratiu, the authors conjectured that the flows of the $H^{\frac 32}$ vector fields are contained in $\WP(S^1)$ (see page 760 in [GR], Conjecture and also Conjecture 9.2 below).
+The following result provides an affirmative answer to this problem.
+A more precise statement will be given in Theorem 7.3 below.

-\proclaim{Corollary 1.3} There exists some $H^{\frac 32}$ vector field whose flow map is in $\WP(S^1)$ but is neither Lipschitz nor $H^{\frac 32}$. \endproclaim
+\proclaim {Theorem 1.3} The flows of the $H^{\frac 32}$ vector fields on the unit circle are always contained in $\WP(S^1)$. \endproclaim